 Current Events Articles

+While staying informed about the world around us can keep us connected and can offer helpful information, sometimes current events can come with a downside.
+The constant stream of media—especially regarding negative news—can affect mental health.
+For instance, stress, anxiety, fatigue, and mood changes can result from challenging current events.
+Stressful happenings in the world can have wide-ranging effects.
 A global pandemic, racial injustice, sexual harassment, gun violence, climate change, crimes, war, and natural disasters are just a few examples of what can be deeply concerning current events.
 There are helpful ways to manage mental health in the face of what may feel overwhelming or distressing.
 The articles below address issues of current events and mental health.
 Understanding the effects of what is happening in our world and knowing how we can handle them can help safeguard mental wellbeing.

-Why Are We Drawn to Bad News?
+Why Are We Drawn To Bad News?

 For instance: If you hear about a bad weather event that’s on its way, you may have useful information to keep yourself safe inside or to evacuate.
-However, repeatedly hearing negative news can also take its toll on mental health in unproductive ways.
+However, repeatedly hearing negative news can take a toll on mental health in unproductive ways.

 How We Get Our News Has Changed

-Managing Current Events to Protect Mental Health
+Managing Current Events To Protect Your Mental Health